Martians! Squeeee! Maaaartiaaaaans!

 Then Leslie Orgel – the third real, actual scientist to be interviewed this week – says that the Viking experiments were inconclusive in proving that there was life on Mars.
 Klein talks about the possibility that there was once a technological civilization on Mars, but points out the vast difficulties such a civilization would have faced erasing all evidence of their passing from the geological record.
 An unthinkably massive quake would be necessary to explain the absence of visible remains.

-Now, of course we know. but doing something about it would be hard, so basically we're going to die.
+Now, of course we know that 'Man's tampering' has been devastating but doing something about it would be hard, so basically we're going to die.
 Way to bum me out, Spock.

 We're eighteen minutes into this.
 To paraphrase Daenerys Targaryen, "where are my Martians?"

 (Aside – MS Word spellcheck recognises 'Daenerys' and 'Targaryen' as real words, but there's a red squiggle under 'Nimoy'.
 Go figure.)

 Nimoy wonders whether the Martians, aware of their fate, abandoned their planet.
 There's a cool picture of some interplanetary arcology.
 Then Nimoy says 'Viking may be a step in the return voyage', and now I see where we're going with this.
 Finally!
 Some real bullshit.